KINGS at COYOTES

 Who's Hot: Brown is coming off a two-point performance in Game 4 and has been the lightning rod for the Kings improved offense. ...
 Hanzal had the winning goal in Game 5 against the Predators.

-Stat Pack: Coyotes coach Dave Tippett has made the playoffs in eight of his nine seasons as a coach in the NHL. ...
+Stat Pack: Coyotes coach Dave Tippett has made the playoffs in eight of his nine seasons as a head coach in the NHL. ...
 The Kings have eight players in their lineup that have been on teams that went to the Stanley Cup Final; the Coyotes only have two. ...
 The Kings have reached the conference finals despite a power play that is clicking at 8.5 percent.

 Puck Drop: The Kings clinched their spot in the conference finals last Sunday.
 The Coyotes did it one day later.
-Both teams are chomping at the bit to get going.